12 BEST COSTA RICA WATERFALLS – The Ultimate Guide

 El Tigre waterfalls

 The El Tigre waterfalls are a collection of four big waterfalls where you will hike along through the jungle and over hanging bridges.
 This epic adventure shows you some of the most beautiful waterfalls in Costa Rica and is a great day trip from Monteverde.
-The hike is self guided and is a little more than 5 kilometres long.
-You can either choose to go back to the reception by horse, or hike the last bit (which is the heaviest part uphill).
+The hike is self-guided and is a little more than 5 kilometers long.
+You can either choose to go back to the reception by horse or hike the last bit (which is the heaviest part uphill).
 Overall the El Tigre waterfalls are a very fun outdoor experience over 10 hanging bridges, crossing rivers and passing four beautiful waterfalls through the jungle.
-Definitely some of the best things to do in Monteverde together with exploring the Monteverde cloud forest reserve.
+Definitely some of the best waterfall hikes in Costa Rica and a very fun thing to do in Monteverde together with exploring the Monteverde Cloud Forest Reserve.

 Read in our complete guide everything about the El Tigre waterfalls trail